All Episodes

 And there's affidavits and witnesses.

-There's evidence of fraudulent votes, and they need their day in court to see if it's proven or not.
+There's evidence of fraudulent votes and they need their day in court to see if it's proven or not.

-But the key thing is in Georgia, they should change the governor should call a special session.
+But the key thing is in Georgia, they should change that the governor should call a special session.

-They should strengthen signature verification, and then what they should do is require that the mail-ins and the absentees that have been received by election day are counted first so that you don't have somebody all of a sudden stopping account trying to manufacture votes.
+And then what they should do is require that the mail-ins and the absentees that have been received by Election Day are counted first so that you don't have somebody all of a sudden stopping account trying to manufacture votes.

-Because the Rudy Giuliani, I heard yesterday in a radio interview, said what they did was they they basically created new ballots and ran them through the machines over and over again in Philadelphia and Detroit and other places.
+Because Rudy Giuliani, I heard yesterday in a radio interview, said what they did was they basically created new ballots and ran them through the machines over and over again in Philadelphia and Detroit and other places.

 And that's Democrats have been doing that for generations, for years.